WELLS ANGELS WI COMMITTEE MEMBERS WHO ARE RUNNING TO STAY ON THE COMMITTEE

 My job as president has two sides to it: I have to know all. the. rules. and make sure we follow them, liaise with the local and national federations and keep things official.
 I also help to steer the ship in the direction that the members want it to go in, making sure that we're providing the best speakers, the funnest activities and the inclusive environment that makes our group so damn awesome.

-I'd love to stay on the committee for another year, and would be honoured to continue in my role as El Prez for one more year, if you'll have me.
+I'd love to stay on the committee for another year, though I’ll be stepping down as Prez.

 WELLS ANGELS RUNNING TO JOIN THE COMMITTEE FOR THE FIRST TIME